paquettm/420-302-VA_A25/LABS/LAB5_ESP32_MicroPython_Web_Server.md

 Make a note of the first such address from your output, positioned like the address `192.168.2.107` from the above.

 Open a browser Visit `http://192.168.2.107` where you place the address that you obtained in your output as above.

+What do you notice?
+Which instructions do you believe are responsible for making the server receive the requests?
+Which instructions do you believe are sending the HTTP response?

 ## Conclusion